Skip to main content

 Day-to-day tasks

-• cut down trees and branches and get timber ready to be removed
+• cut down trees and branches and get timber ready for removal

 • put up fences, gates and public information notices

-• maintain equipment, drainage systems and car parks
+• keep forestry equipment, drainage systems and car parks in good order

 • protect the forest from pests and diseases and prevent forest fires